eva983/toDoList/README.md

 # toDoList
-simple to do list with javascript
+simple to do list with javascript, css, html make edit button functional add ability for user to make multiple lists (eg supermarket, curses etc..)